 'Reflections - LA 4K' Released

-My latest short 'Reflections - LA 4K' has just been released and was chosen as a Staff Pick at Vimeo!
+Excited to announce that my latest short 'Reflections - LA 4K' has just been released and was chosen as a Staff Pick at Vimeo!

 I started off my photography career tethered to the ground, often shooting timelapse photography, which meant I was dedicating a lot of time to one specific shot without the ability to move around too much.
 Shooting timelapse is a great way to learn how to shoot because it teaches you to preempt changing weather and lighting conditions and to 'love your shot' because once it was running, you can't change it.